-We’ve been taught all our lives that to be decent human beings means that we exist on this earth to (as far as we can) make life less difficult for others, and in turn, make them less difficult for us.
-To feel like we have a greater purpose, and to feel like we are making a difference, we need to help our fellow human beings in any way we can.
+We have been taught all our lives that to be decent human beings means that we exist on this earth to (as far as we can) make life less difficult for others, and in turn, make them less difficult for us.
+To feel like we have a greater purpose and to feel like we are making a difference, we need to help our fellow human beings in any way we can.

 This attitude is ideally also meant to extend to monitoring our behaviour so that our impact on nature and the world, in general, is as positive as possible.
-But every day, the human race fails to inspire.
-Because the world has become such an incredibly harsh place to call home.
+However, every day, the human race fails to inspire because the world has become such an incredibly harsh place to call home.

-We as humans live in fear and on the defensive.
-We do all we can to make sure no harm comes to us in a ‘eat or be eaten’ rhetoric.
-I can sit here behind the screen and bring words to life to share all the horrible things that are occurring on a daily basis not only in Mauritius but across the world.
-But at the end of the day, who cares?
+We, as humans, live in fear and on the defensive.
+We do all we can to ensure no harm comes to us in a ‘eat or be eaten’ rhetoric.
+I can sit here behind the screen and bring words to life to share all the horrible things occurring daily, not only in Mauritius but across the world.
+Nevertheless, who cares?

 Who cares that there are greedy industry heads so hell-bent on seeing the profit that they will do anything (except respecting the consumer) to make that happen?

-Who cares that there is such an apathetic attitude of our own countrymen when it comes to anything that really matters?
+Who cares that there is such an apathetic attitude of our countrymen regarding anything that matters?
 Beaches overflowing with waste, environmental disorder or a general lack of any form of basic respect?

-Who cares that the youth are fostering an unhealthy addiction to things like drugs and are growing up completely clueless when it comes to what respect, accountability or manners are all about?
+Who cares that the youth foster an unhealthy addiction to things like drugs and are growing up utterly clueless about what respect, accountability, or manners are all about?

 Who cares that there are so many jobless people out there and yet hordes of unemployed who do not want to extend the effort required to get the outcome they want?

-Who cares that people show no common courtesy for each other, that we resort to fighting (literally) on the road when the frustration of the situation gets too much?
+Who cares that people show no common courtesy for each other, that we resort to fighting (literally) on the road when the situation’s frustration gets too much?

-Who cares that every time we shrug our shoulders about something or chuck that piece of litter out of the car or don’t call out behaviour that should not be happening, we are, in fact, leaving the world to a generation behind us who have no idea how awful things could get in the future?
+Who cares that every time we shrug our shoulders about something or chuck that piece of litter out of the car or do not call out behaviour that should not be happening, we are leaving the world to a generation behind us who have no idea how awful things could get in the future?

-Who cares that we aren’t speaking out against corrupt political behaviour, blinding nepotism or ill-appointed people in positions of power?
+Who cares that we are not speaking out against corrupt political behaviour, blinding nepotism or ill-appointed people in power positions?

-Who cares that we care more about hearing the latest gossip about our neighbour, colleague, friend and family instead of reaching out to someone who is more than likely suffering inside?
+Who cares that we care more about hearing the latest gossip about our neighbour, colleague, friend and family instead of reaching out to someone more than likely suffering inside?

-Who cares that we are so quick to judge our fellow human beings before trying to understand that we don’t know the full story?
+Who cares that we are so quick to judge our fellow human beings before trying to understand that we do not know the whole story?

 Who cares that despite so many good people working tirelessly to fight this broken mentality, there is a general apathy that stains the population like an ink drop in a bowl of water?